 The low FODMAP diet can be very daunting to tackle alone.
 Working with a registered dietitian reduces stress around the diet and makes you feel like you have a partner in the process.
 There are ins and outs to the diet, so working with a registered dietitian who has experience ensures you have the most up-to-date, evidence-based care.

-Eathority does not recommend self-diagnosing.
+I do not recommend self-diagnosing.
 If you experience periods of prolonged intestinal distress that impact your quality of life, please get evaluated by a gastroenterologist.
-Eathority works closely with Dr. Daniel Motola of Gotham Medical Associates.
-A gastroenterologist will help rule out any serious medical issues that must be considered before giving you a diagnosis of IBS or SIBO.
+I work closely with Dr. Neal Joseph and Dr. Daniel Motola of Gotham Gastroenterology.
+A gastroenterologist will help rule out any serious medical issues that must be considered during workup for IBS or SIBO.

 For anyone with a history of chronic dieting, disordered eating or an eating disorder, the low FODMAP intervention is generally a last resort.
-It can cause mental distress in people with histories of food and body image difficulties.
-When working with this population, the goal is to balance symptom relief and mental wellbeing to prevent a relapse into disordered behaviors.
-There are several non-restrictive avenues to explore.
-If you decide to try the low FODMAP diet, Eathority will have ongoing conversations with you to ensure the process is not triggering disordered thinking and behaviors.
+If you have an active eating disorder or history of an eating disorder, the goal is to balance symptom relief and your mental wellbeing to prevent a relapse into disordered behaviors.
+There are several non-restrictive avenues we can first explore.
+If you eventually decide to try the low FODMAP diet, I will have ongoing conversations with you to ensure the process is not triggering disordered thinking and behaviors.
 You will feel safe and supported as you become more attuned to your body’s sensitivities and needs.